-S otheby’s is pleased to announce select works for advance viewing from this season’s Contemporary Curated auction in New York, with co-curators Virgil Abloh, Chief Creative Director and Founder of Off-White and Men’s Artistic Director at Louis Vuitton, and Gorden Wagener, Chief Design Officer at Mercedes-Benz.
-Sotheby’s is honored to open the sale with Project Geländewagen, the first outcome of the collaboration between Abloh and Wagner, in which a special, one-of-a-kind Mercedes-Benz maquette will be auctioned for charity as the first lot of the Sale.
+S otheby’s is pleased to announce highlights from this season’s Contemporary Curated auction in New York, with co-curators Virgil Abloh, Chief Creative Director and Founder of Off-White and Men’s Artistic Director at Louis Vuitton, and Gorden Wagener, Chief Design Officer Daimler Group.
+A highlight of the sale will be Project Geländewagen, the first outcome of the collaboration between Mercedes-Benz and Abloh, in which a special, one-of-a-kind Mercedes-Benz maquette will be auctioned for charity.

 "Art Surrounds Us": Virgil Abloh & Gorden Wagener Discuss Innovation, Inspiration and Creative Collaboration